Pathways to Care

 If you are concerned that you or someone you care for may be showing early signs of dementia, the first step is to make an appointment with the GP.
-The GP will look into the situation on a physical, psychological and social basis and though the GP can make a diagnosis, they would usually refer you l to a specialist for further assessment.
+The GP will look into the situation physically, psychologically and socially.
+Though the GP can make a diagnosis, they would usually refer you l to a specialist for further assessment.

-In the event of a referral to a specialist, a letter will be provided outlining the history, findings of physical examination, and the medical and social background..
-This may include very important non medical information such as occupation, number of dependents, carer support and will give the specialist an overview of the supports that may be required.
+If a referral to a specialist is needed, a letter will be provided outlining the history, findings of physical examination, and medical and social background.
+This may include essential non-medical information such as occupation, number of dependents, and carer support and will give the specialist an overview of the supports that may be required.

-Your local GP is a key person when you have been diagnosed with a form of dementia.
+Your local GP is key when you have been diagnosed with dementia.
 You can ask your GP about the type of dementia, changes that emerge and how you can manage symptoms.
 You can also talk to your GP about medication.

 Public Health Nurse, PHN

 A public health nurse works with people in their homes to help them to manage their condition.
-A public health nurse can help you to access home support services such as home care, home help, home care packages and respite services.
+A public health nurse can help you access home support and respite services.
 Contact your local health centre or talk to your GP to make contact with your Public Health Nurse.